alexlawrence/declarative/README.md

 Mapper for declarative user interfaces in HTML.

-###What
+###Features

-declarative provides a simple way to map user interface declaration and configuration to arbitrary JavaScript code.
+declarative provides a simple way to map user interface declarations to arbitrary JavaScript code.
-Consider the following function for a character counter:
+Consider the following code for a character counter:

 ```javascript
 var countCharacters = function(input, counter) {